Fitzy1293/redditsfinder/README.md

 The terminal syntax highlighting is from https://github.com/willmcgugan/rich \
-`pip install rich` which is one the coolest python packages I've seen.
+`pip3 install rich` which is one the coolest python packages I've seen. \

+https://github.com/LoLei/redditcleaner `pip3 install redditcleaner` was also a massive help for dealing with reddit's strange markup.

 # Installation and a sample run
 ***With git (easiest method)***